View the Executive Summary for this brief.

 - Enacting reforms to promote an open internet while also protecting privacy

 Such reforms usually involve making digital infrastructure more affordable, providing incentives for public institutions, businesses, or individuals to adopt technologies, and advancing social and economic goals, although methods differ across countries.
 Australia and France, for example, have digital infrastructure investment programs that use government funds.
-In the United States, there is more emphasis on performance standards and policies that encourage private sector involvement and competition (Council on Foreign Relations).
+In the United States, there is more emphasis on performance standards and policies that encourage private sector involvement and competition.
+The Senate Committee on Commerce, Science, and Transportation, the House Science, Space, and Technology Committee, and the General Services Administration are largely involved in producing information technology legislation and policies.

 The Federal Communications Commission (FCC), an independent government agency that is overseen by Congress, serves as the “primary authority for communications law, regulation and technological innovation.”
 The president appoints and the Senate confirms five commissioners to direct the FCC, and the president selects one to serve as chairman.
 The FCC is organized into a number of bureaus and offices that develop regulatory programs, encourage innovation and investment, conduct investigations, oversee homeland security, and manage public safety.

 The FCC itself also has its critics; the commission and its vast and complicated web of policies have been labelled “opaque and prone to failure.”
-Additionally, the charge to uphold “the public interest” is broad, and critics say this ambiguity protects the FCC from legal responsibility (National Affairs).
+Additionally, the charge to uphold “the public interest” is broad, and critics say this ambiguity protects the FCC from legal responsibility.

-Efforts to protect consumers’ data resulted in the 2012 Consumer Privacy Bill of Rights, which requires privacy notices for consumers.
+- Providing consumer data protections, which resulted in the 2012 Consumer Privacy Bill of Rights that requires privacy notices for consumers.
 International efforts include the Privacy Shield to protect data flows between the United States, the European Union, and Switzerland, and the Cross Border Privacy Rules, a similar measure with the Asia-Pacific Economic Cooperation (APEC).

-Intellectual property rights and access to data are the main focuses to promote innovation.
+- Promoting innovation and updating standards, such as protecting intellectual property rights and access to data.
 The TM5 USPTO is a forum that promotes cooperation among five of the world’s largest trademark offices, and handles half of worldwide trademark applications.
-Projects to make data more accessible include the National Oceanic and Atmospheric Administration (NOAA) Big Data Project.
+Projects to make data more accessible include the National Oceanic and Atmospheric Administration (NOAA) Big Data Program.
 The project creates an open platform for the private sector and academia to access NOAA data, and has formed successful partnerships in areas such as renewable energy and navigation.

 The Telecommunications Act